Our booking system is currently offline - please send all booking enquiries to info@cornishsecrets.co.uk

 Family-friendly Beach

-Just around the corner from Porth Beach, Lusty Glaze is a sandy beach regardless of the state of the tide and is flanked by dramatic 200ft cliffs.
-Smaller and less known than its Newquay neighbours, it’s home to an adventure centre making it a good option for watersport fans.
-Activities such as climbing and abseiling, surfing are at your fingertips, as is the bar and restaurant, beach shop and toilets.
+Just around the corner from Porth Beach, privately-owned Lusty Glaze is a sandy beach regardless of the state of the tide and is flanked by dramatic 200ft cliffs.
+The beach is open all-year round to the public and it’s smaller and less known than its Newquay neighbours.
+Here’s everything you need to know…

 NEWQUAY WEATHER